Documentation

 list --compact | One name per line (for piping) |

-why <name> | Show guardrail template content |
+why <name> | Show guardrail template content (full rationale and body) |

 why <name> --json | JSON output (name, description, body) |